hoellin/hoellin.github.io/_pages/about.md

 Master Student in Mathematics, hybrid AI and physics.
 I am currently an intern at ONERA - The French Aerospace Lab, working on the development of new high-order confinement methods for the simulation of turbulent flows.

 Looking for a PhD position in one or several of the following subjects:
-- optimal control, optimization, differential equations
+- optimal control, data assimilation, differential equations
-- image processing, machine learning, reinforcement learning, stochastic processes
+- image processing, machine learning, stochastic processes
-- cosmology (DM, DE, gravitational waves, structure and galaxy formation, etc), simulation for astrophysics or particle physics
+- cosmology (DM, DE, gravitational lensing, structure and galaxy formation, etc), simulation for astrophysics or particle physics
-- quantum information, quantum computing, quantum physics
-- fluid dynamics, turbulence, plasma physics, combustion, etc
+- fluid dynamics, turbulence, plasma physics, etc